 The do - while loop's boolean condition follows the while keyword.
 As with all selection and iteration statements in C++, the boolean condition must be enclosed in parentheses, which are part of the statement syntax.
 In the do - while loop, the boolean condition is followed by a semicolon.
 [Unlike the while loop, where following the condition with a semicolon can lead to subtle, hard to find bugs.]

 The do - while loop is often employed by beginning programmers, because, for some reason, it seems more natural.
 If you find yourself in this situation, however, you should think twice.
-99% of the time, a for loop or a while loop can be employed to better effect than using a do - while .
-In fact, except for salting your food, which should always be done before tasting, I can't think of a single situation where a test-at-the-bottom strategy is superior to "looking before you leap."
+99% of the time, a for loop or a while loop can be employed to better effect than using a do - while.
+Using a do - while is like putting salt on your food before you taste it.
+In fact, it is difficult for me to think of a good situation where a test-at-the-bottom strategy is superior to "looking before you leap."

 C++'s selection and iteration statements are called flow-of-control statements because they provide a highly structured method of conditionally and repeatedly executing a particular section of code.